 The parasite Toxoplasma gondii, which causes toxoplasmosis, can also cause infectious mononucleosis.

-While not everyone who gets the Epstein-Barr virus develops mono, at least teenagers and young adults who become infected do develop it.
+While not everyone who gets the Epstein-Barr virus develops mono, at least

 Because the cause of mono is a virus, antibiotics do not help to resolve the disease itself.
 Even antiviral medications don’t work on the majority of cases, so it’s important to take care of yourself while you have mono and report any severe or unusual symptoms to your doctor right away.